-The PER User's Guide6 is a growing web resource to help physics educators learn about and apply the results of PER in their classrooms, developed by the American Association of Physics Teachers (AAPT) in conjunction with the ComPADRE digital library.14 Research on faculty change has found that even educators who know about PER and are highly motivated to improve their teaching have trouble finding the information they need to implement PER-based teaching methods effectively.15 The PER User's Guide is a project designed to improve physics education by translating, summarizing, and organizing the results of PER in an accessible and useful way for busy educators.
+The PER User's Guide is a growing web resource to help physics educators learn about and apply the results of PER in their classrooms, developed by the American Association of Physics Teachers (AAPT) in conjunction with the ComPADRE digital library.
+Research on faculty change has found that even educators who know about PER and are highly motivated to improve their teaching have trouble finding the information they need to implement PER-based teaching methods effectively.
+The PER User's Guide is a project designed to improve physics educators.
 A previous grant (NSDL 0822342, PI: McKagan) funded the creation of a pilot site and initial user testing, and a current grant is funding ongoing development (TUES 1245490, PI: McKagan)